Dan Gwalter, founder of No-Nonsense Leadership

 The gap was obvious.

-When I started coaching fractional consultants in 2022, I was not looking for a new business.
-I was responding to a pattern I kept seeing in conversations with experienced operators who came to me for advice.
+When I started working with fractional operators in 2022, I was not looking for a new business.
+I was responding to a pattern I kept seeing in conversations with experienced people who came to me for advice.

 They were good.
 Often genuinely excellent.
 They had deep expertise, strong delivery records, and real commercial experience from their corporate careers.
 But they were struggling in a way that had nothing to do with capability.

-The advice available was almost uniformly wrong.
+The advice available to them was almost uniformly wrong.
 Cold outreach templates.
 LinkedIn automation.
+Lead-generation agencies.
 None of it matched how senior buyers actually make decisions.
 None of it reflected how commercial relationships actually work at that level.
+And almost all of it actively damaged the credibility of the operators who tried it.

 What clients say